UTDLonghornGaming/ctf-writeups/metactf-2021/the_carver/writeup.md

-# MetaCTF 2021 - The Carver - Writeup
+# MetaCTF 2021 - The Carver - Writeup - 475 points

 This problem could have been solved with a lot of time and effort, but screw that.